-From 2002-03, estimates of individuals' 'out-of-pocket' expenditure on dental services, other health practitioners and aids and appliances mostly relied on detailed private health insurance data from the PHIAC.
-The methods in respect of years before 2002-03 relied on highly aggregated ABS data.
-The methodology currently used to estimate individuals' expenditure is based on growth in the cost of services, combined with changes in the proportion of the population who have ancillary health insurance cover; see Chapter 7 Technical notes in Health expenditure Australia 2010-11 for further details.
+From 2003-04, estimates of individuals' 'out-of-pocket' expenditure on dental services, other health practitioners and aids and appliances, mostly relied on detailed private health insurance data from the Private Health Insurance Administration Council (PHIAC).
+The methods before 2003-04 relied on highly aggregated ABS data.
+Current methods are based on growth in the cost of services, combined with changes in the proportion of the population who have ancillary health insurance cover; see 'Chapter 5 Technical notes' of Health expenditure Australia 2011-12 for further details.

 AIHW does not separately collect health expenditure information from local government authorities.
-In the ABS GFS data, the contribution of local governments to health expenditure is included but appears to be relatively small.
+In the ABS Government Finance Statistics (GFS) data, the contribution of local governments to health expenditure is included but appears to be relatively small.
 If local government authorities received funding for health care from the Australian Government or state and territory governments, this expenditure would be included in that jurisdiction's expenditure.

-The data, to the greatest extent possible, are produced on an accrual basis; that is, expenditures and funding reported for each area relate to expenses and revenues incurred in the year in which they are reported.
+The data, to the greatest extent possible, are produced on an accrual basis; that is, expenditure and funding reported for each area relate to expenses and revenues incurred in the year in which they are reported.
 This is not always achievable.
 For example, the data from private health insurance funds are sometimes provided on the basis of the date on which the claims for benefit are processed.
 These are not necessarily the same as the date on which the services were provided.